 6:51 AM, 30 APRIL 1975: SWIFT 22 IS OUTBOUND WITH 11 PAX ON BOARD INCLUDING THE LZ COMMANDER.
 ALL THE AMERICANS ARE OUT REPEAT OUT.

-this traditionally short message from NSA signalls intelligence, was everything that was needed to confirm that all US citizens left US embassy Saigon.
-Saigon changed name to Ho Chi Minh day later, taken over by North Vietnam army. signals intelligence changed significantly from that time, but the book I’m writing about right now was published way before Snowden era.
-James Bamford Body of secrets describes in amazing details backstage of NSA operations during last 60 years.
+this traditionally short message from NSA signals intelligence, was everything that was needed to confirm that all US citizens left US embassy in Saigon.
+Saigon changed name to Ho Chi Minh a day later, taken over by North Vietnam army. signals intelligence changed significantly from that time, but the book i’m writing about right now was published way before Snowden era.
+James Bamford Body of secrets describes in amazing details last 60 years of NSA backstage operations.

 you can learn from the book, among other things, that US was getting information about Cuban crisis from listening to Polish diplomats.

 a lot of place is spent on operation Northwoods. that was infamous operation led by american military to force Cuba invasion and killing of Fidel Castro. it was orchestrated by preparing attacks on US citizens to gain support for invasion. the effort was led by a lot of highly ranked US officers, including general Lyman Louis Lemnitzer.

 one of the chapters, and parts of other as well, are also dedicated to spying of Israel by USS Liberty and relentless massacre of the crew and the ship itself by the Israeli army. this was done by Israelis to assure cover up of their massacre done by their own forces in El Arish. that case was hidden from public view for decades by Israel and US government.